First Time Home Buyer Program

 Rent vs. Buy, that may be your Question?
 If you are Renting, Stop wasting your money on rent… or living in a house which doesn’t meet your needs.
 Discover how to buy and live in a better home now!
 Some people are tenants by choice.
 But most people would prefer to enjoy all the benefits of owning a home if at all possible.
 It can be the single most important investment you ever make.
 A lot of people’s personal wealth is made up mostly from equity they’ve built through years of responsible home ownership.
 We believe buying a home should be at the top of your goal list.
 Are you tired of maintaining and fixing up a house you don’t own?
 Do you want more privacy in a bigger or better house?
 If you have pets, you know it’s hard to find someone that will rent to you not to mention the pet fees they charge.
 Assess your Wants and Needs and Take Action!
 Each month you pay rent you are not building equity… you get no tax benefits… you get no appreciation… and you have no pride of home ownership.
 Our wish for you, is that you realize how important home ownership is to your future and do something about it.
 TAKE ACTION Today, call us and schedule your consultation.

 Owning is Cheaper than Renting, Seriously!
 It is true, let’s look at a general scenario here in Colorado Springs.
-In the mid part of town you can Rent a 1600 square foot home for about $1,300 per month for a 4 bedroom 2 bathroom home.
-The price per square foot to buy varies a great deal depending on the home, but in general it is about $95 per square feet.
-That puts this house at about $152,000 to buy.
-Using the affordability calculator on this site, at a 4.25% rate 30 year mortgage with $0 down, Your payment is going to be around $1,080 per month.
+In the mid part of town you can Rent a 1600 square foot home for about $1,500 per month for a 4 bedroom 2 bathroom home.
+The price per square foot to buy varies greatly depending on the home, but in general it is about $125 per square feet.
+That puts this house at about $200,000 to buy.
+Using a mortgage calculator at about a 5% interest rate for a 30 year mortgage with $0 down, your monthly mortgage payment would be around $1,240 per month.
 That is everything, Principal, Interest, Taxes, and Insurance (PITI).
 How Awesome is that?
-In this scenario you would be saving $220 per month or $2,640 per year.
+In this scenario you would be saving $260 per month or $3,120 per year.
 This doesn’t even account for the tax benefits, building equity, or appreciation that is gained.

 What about Timing…How should I Plan and when should I Start Looking?
 Although you can search homes online any time, as a First Time Home Buyer especially it is best to link up with a REALTOR® for a buyer consultation and get a lender analysis before you get real serious and go out looking at homes.
 You want to know if and when you can get approved for a loan and at what max price you are approved for.
 As we have previously stated, it is important to know that just because a bank or lender says you are approved for a certain amount, that doesn’t mean that is what you can afford.
 You need to get an estimated monthly payment amount at different prices in your range from the lender so you can know what you can realistically afford.
 Once you know what you can afford, you typically select a list of ten homes and go out with your REALTOR® to look at them.
 We don’t care how many homes you need to look at before you select one to put under contract.
 We find typically the average number of homes our buyers need to look at before selecting is 10 or less.
 Also typically, it is about a 2 week window from when they get their lender pre-approval to getting a house under contract.
 Then on average it is about 40 days or less from being under contract to closing.
 Something important for you to note which is a very good thing, is that you skip the initial month of payments when you close on a house.
 So if you close on any day in March for example, your first mortgage payment is not until May 1st.
 So if your lease if up end of April for example, then you would want to close a week prior to allow time to clean up and move to the new home.
 So in general, you can back date from the time when you need to move to get an idea of when you should start looking for a home.
 Our example below should give you a general idea of timing, just plug in your dates: